About me

 I am a Post-doctoral researcher at the médialab Sciences Po in Paris.
 I work on the AI-Political Machines project under the supervision of Pedro Ramaciotti Morales.

-At the intersection of theoretical models and empirical analyses, my research focuses on the impact of social media on the political and informational landscape of our societies.
-My goal is to develop research methods to help address the crucial challenge of the regulation of social media.
-I am particularly interested in the study of multi-dimensional opinion dynamics and polarisation.
+At the intersection of theoretical models and empirical analyses, my research focuses on the structure of online political and informational landscapes.
+I am particularly interested in the study of multi-dimensional opinion dynamics.
+I also strive to conduct research to help address the crucial challenge of the regulation of social media.

 I am also affiliated with the Paris Institute of Complex Systems, and the Digital Speech Lab at University College London.